 Already shaking with too much sight, he searched for and found a relatively smooth place on the hull.
 He only had a few small inks with him—nothing much, but his mother (whom he later realized was a prostitute) had little to give.
 He knew to use it sparingly; to be cautious, careful, economical, but the images spilled from him even as he spilled his precious ink.

-Eiji-who-would-be-Jonathan gasped and tremored, threw up the weak rice and water porridge in his belly, and drew with shaking hands until the invasions left his head to sit in black strokes on the wood.
+Eiji-who-would-be-Jonathan gasped and tremored, threw up weak rice and water porridge, and drew with shaking hands until the invasions left his head to sit in black strokes on the wood.
 They were frightening images: a woman unlike anything he’d ever seen and scarier than the yokai he’d imagined.

 A woman who could eat the world.
 A woman who would kill everyone on board this vessel.